hardyqr/UW-Spring2017-CS246-Notes/LEC07-Reference_and_Dynamic_memory.md

 ```

 2. cannot create a pointer to a reference
 - can create a reference to a pointer
+	- `int &*a`

 3. cannot create a reference to a reference
+- `int &&a` is not allowed

 4. cannot create an array of references